pagekite/PyPagekite/doc/REMOTEUI.md

-    serving  -  An HTTP request is being handled idle     -  Running as front-end, waiting for back-ends. down     -  Running as back-end, waiting for a front-end. flying   -  Have front- and back-ends, may be waiting for more. active   -  Have all required front- and back-ends, woohoo! exiting  -  Shutting down
+    serving  -  An HTTP request is being handled idle     -  Running as front-end, waiting for back-ends. down     -  Running as back-end, waiting for a front-end. flying   -  Flying some kites!
+    exiting  -  Shutting down

 ## Run-time control commands ##